MyTooliT/ICOc/Documentation/Introduction.md

 - If you download Simplicity Commander directly, then the tests assume that you unzipped the files into the directory `C:\SiliconLabs\Simplicity Commander`.

-- If you did not use any of the standard install path, then please add the path to `commander.exe` to the list `commands` → `path` → `windows` in the [configuration file](#introduction:section:changing-configuration-values).
+- If you did not use any of the standard install path, then please add the path to `commander.exe` to the list `commands` → `path` → `windows` in the [configuration](#introduction:section:changing-configuration-values).

 ##### Additional Notes

-- If you **do not want to change the config file**, and Simplicity Commander (`commander`) is not part of the standard locations for your operating system, then please make sure that `commander` is accessible via the `PATH` environment variable.
+- If you **do not want to change the config**, and Simplicity Commander (`commander`) is not part of the standard locations for your operating system, then please make sure that `commander` is accessible via the `PATH` environment variable.
 - Please note, that you **do not need to install Simplicity Commander** if you just want to **measure data with ICOc**.

 <a name="introduction:section:install"></a>